gruntjs/grunt-docs/Grunt-Brand-Guide.md

 ## Typography

-We use a slightly modified version of Lato in our Logo, yes it’s is open source and we can do that, deal with it.
+When using the Grunt wordmark graphically (and in all-caps), please use the open source font "Lato".

-Lato was created by [Łukasz Dziedzic](https://plus.google.com/106163021290874968147/about)

-For the content in our website we use the original version of Lato.
-Google hosts a copy of this font.
+Lato was created by [Łukasz Dziedzic](https://plus.google.com/106163021290874968147/about), and Google hosts a copy of this font.
 You can download here:

 <a href="https://www.google.com/fonts/specimen/Lato" class="button">Lato Font</a>

+Whilst we use the original Lato font on the Grunt website, we've slightly modified the font in the wordmarked logo.

 ## Usage